 During her long years of active service, she underwent several modifications : her cabin was enlarged twice and her painting evolved.

-accompanied by all fishing boats.
+accompanied by all fishing ships.

 Placed on a large cart secured to a powerful winch, she would come out of her shelter and ran down the slipway on rails to plunge her nose into the ocean.
-A huge cloud of foam was then splashing the ship and the two motors tore the boat from the quiet port while the cart waited for her to return on the slipway.
+A huge cloud of foam was then splashing the ship and the two motors tore the ship from the quiet port while the cart waited for her to return on the slipway.

 Despite her respectable age, after 34 years of service, the " Patron Aristide Lucas " shows that she is always carefully maintained.
 An agreement provides that this essential work is entrusted to the descendants of Aristide Lucas, with the municipality of Plouarzel providing paint and equipment, while the CROSS Corsen provides logistical support.
 A street of the Conquet also bears the name of Aristide Lucas.